‘Gold Mercury Award 2024 to Sergio Scapagnini and the ‘Street Children’ of the World’

 Sergio Scapagnini, an engineer turned humanitarian, movie producer, and author, has long supported the needs of street children through his philanthropy, books and film work.
 He shares his Gold Mercury Award with the ‘street children of the world’.
 His book, ‘The Story of LALA’, an epic tale of survival of an Indian street child, has been published in Italian, French, English and several major Indian languages, has now been adapted into the major motion picture “PARIKRAMA”, an Indo-Italian Co-Production directed by Goutam Ghose.

-The Gold Mercury Award Presentation Ceremony will take place in Kolkata, India, at the Apanjan and Anandaghar Street Children Homes, founded by great activist Kallol Ghosh, through his NGO “OFFER”, on December 8th, 2024.
+The Gold Mercury Award Presentation Ceremony took place in Kolkata, India, at the Apanjan and Anandaghar Street Children Homes, founded by great activist Kallol Ghosh, through his NGO “OFFER”, on December 8th, 2024.

 Award Motivation